 Grasslands.
 Meadows of waving grass dotted with colourful wildflowers and humming insects; pastures of tussocky grass on the upland-fringe: grasslands can contain a rich diversity of plant species, supporting invertebrates, mammals and birds.
-However such grassland is the habitat that is most rapidly being lost across the UK.
+However such grassland is the habitat that is most rapidly being lost.

 Priority habitat details